 Dispose of the Wipe Properly

-While Clorox has just announced a wipe that can be composted, most wipes have a non-woven substrate that must be disposed of in a trash can.
+Both Lysol and Clorox have biodegradable wipes that can be composted.
+Be sure to read the product label because most wipes have a non-woven substrate that must be disposed of in a trash can.
 Disinfecting wipes should not be flushed down a toilet because they can cause clogs in pipes and septic systems.

 Wash Your Hands